jayavardhan-05/med_ai_frontend/med-ask-insight/README.md

 - **Chat**: `POST /chat` - Send medical questions and receive AI responses
 - **Health**: `GET /health` - Check backend service status

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/57748099-ab73-4b9b-9dbf-67ce1b64e324) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**